Xernerx/xernerx/README.md

 # About

-e
 Xernerx is a class based discord.js framework.

 It can be customized to be a lightweight handler or a heavy customizable framework that does all the hard work for you.